-A surety bond may be accepted by the director as a security deposit or substitute security deposit for an ISLOC, government securities, moneys, or time deposits.
+A surety bond may be accepted approved by the director as a security deposit or substitute security deposit for an ISLOC, government securities, moneys, or time deposits.
 A surety bond may be accepted as all or part of the security deposit.
 The director, in each particular case, will determine if the surety bond submitted is acceptable, if the issuing surety is acceptable, and if its language and format are acceptable.

-The director may accept the surety bond under the following conditions:
+(a) The director may accept approve the surety bond under the following conditions:

-(a) The surety bond must be issued by a surety company authorized to transact surety business in Oregon;
+(aA) The surety bond must be issued by a surety company authorized under ORS chapter 731 to transact surety business in Oregon;